davidccunliffe/homelab/README-MANUAL-INSTALL.md

 ```

 ### Configuring MetalLB for the Lab environment
 The address pool must be the same pool the nodes are in, in my case the ip range is 192.168.189.x/24 for the servers.
 The pool will generate a new address for each k8s service marked as a loadbalancer.
-In my case the first ip assumed when deployment of the below script will generate a ip of 192.168.189.51 that will be available for the first load balancer after staging.
+In my case, the first IP assumed when deployment of the below script will generate an IP of 192.168.189.51 that will be available for the first load balancer after staging.
 ```bash
 mkdir -p .kubernetes/ingress/metallb/homelab
 sudo tee .kubernetes/ingress/metallb/homelab/metallb-home.yml <<EOF